Getting a new puppy is one of the most exciting events that dog lovers experience, but it’s not without its challenges.

 Behavior

-You’ll observe some behavioral changes as your puppy becomes an adult or reaches maturity.
+You’ll observe behavioral changes as your puppy becomes an adult or matures.

 Young puppies (those aged three weeks to three months) need plenty of socialization with people and other dogs.